RSSchermer/entitytled/README.md

 val topTenMoviesQuery = Movie.all.sortBy(_.rating.asc).take(10)
 ```

-Just as in Slick, calling `result` on an query will return the database I/O
+Just as in Slick, calling `result` on an query will build a database I/O
-action:
+action that can be run on the database:

 ```scala
 val topTenMoviesAction = topTenMoviesQuery.result